cosc2336-ds-alg/assg07/README.md

 T* values;
 ```
 This reflects the fact that we are templatizing our list, so we
-need it to now hold some generic type `T` instead of concrete
+need it to now hold an array of some generic type `T` instead of concrete
 `int` types.
 Also notice that not all `int` types change.
 We
 are holding values of some generic type `T` in our list, but the current
 `size` and the current `allocationSize` of the list are still